swiftbytegbr/jda-boot/docs/jda-boot/docs/nav/events.md

 ## Supported Events

-JDA-Boot supports all events provided by JDA.
+JDA-Boot supports all events provided by JDA ([https://jda.wiki/introduction/events-list/](https://jda.wiki/introduction/events-list/)).
 You can handle any event by simply creating a method with the appropriate event class as its parameter and annotating it with `@EventHandler`.